paceaux/McSandy/README.md

 This means that you can bookmark your projects!

+### How can I add external files? ###
+McSandy gives you the option to load JavaScript libraries from Google's CDN.
+In the future, you'll be able to add your own JS Libraries, too.

-###Can I export my work? ###
+### How can I export my work? ###
-Yes.
 At the bottom of McSandy is a `download` button.
 This will export your current project to a static HTML file.

 In future versions, you will have the option to export each section of code.

-### Awesome, so what do I need to use it? ###
-It's super simple.
-Download Mcsandy.html and get started!

-### What are the technologies that McSandy uses? ###
-McSandy is an HTML5 application.
-It's using Vanilla JavaScript, but it makes use of three API's in particular
- + localStorage (for storing data)
- + `online` (for showing whether you have internet)
- + Blob URLs (for doing the live-preview in an iframe)
- + [Eli Grey](http://eligrey.com/blog/post/saving-generated-files-on-the-client-side)'s [filesaver.js](https://github.com/eligrey/FileSaver.js) is used for the export, until a McSandy-specific solution is developed.

-McSandy also uses the Flexbox module for its layout.
-Flexbox is supported in IE10+

 ### How can I make it better ?